jgeraigery/SpotlightHelp/SpotlightEnterprise/connect_tags.md

-## To replace / add / delete tags, open this screen from the Spotlight Client
+## Replace / add / delete tags

+From the Spotlight Client

 1. Click Configure \| Connections.
 2. Right-click the connection and select Properties \| Tags.